section-engineering-education/engineering-education/articles/introduction-to-android-views-and-view-groups/index.md

 ![Output screen](/engineering-education/android-views-and-viewgroups/screenshot-linear-layout.png)

 The attributes above can be defined as follows:
--`android:gravity="center"`-  This controls how linear layout aligns all the views it contains.
+-`android:gravity="center"`-  This controls how it positions all the views it contains in the viewgroup.
 In this case, the views will align at the center.
 -`android:orientation="vertical"` - This determines the arrangement direction.
 We use "vertical" for a column" and "horizontal" for a row.
-In this case, the views are arranged in a column.
+In this instance, the views are aligned in a column.

 **ConstraintLayout**
-It allows developers to position and size widgets in a flexible way.
-One of the fundamental building blocks of layout formation in `ConstraintLayout` is relative positioning.
-This allows you to position a given view relative to another one.
+It allows developers to position and size widgets in a flexible way <cite>[ConstraintLayout](https://www.xspdf.com/resolution/54152766.html)<cite>.
+One of the fundamental building blocks of layout formation in `ConstraintLayout` is relative positioning <cite>[ConstraintLayout](https://www.techtravelhub.com/guide-on-android-layouts)<cite>.
+This enables you to place a given view relative to another one.
 A view will restrict to the horizontal and vertical axes.
 The general idea is to constrain a specific side of a widget to another side of some other widget.

 Example of `ConstraintLayout` in XML: